 Snowmobiling is an exhilarating winter sport that more and more people are taking up.
 However, as the interest in snowmobiling increases, the frequency of snowmobiling accidents resulting in serious injury and fatality is increasing as well.
 In the state of Wisconsin, there were 166 total accidents reported and 16 fatalities in the 2016-2017 season, as reported by the Wisconsin DNR.
 In almost all of these deaths, speed and alcohol played a very significant role.

-If you have been injured in a snowmobiling accident due to someone else’s negligence, or if you have lost a loved one in a snowmobiling accident, then the Wisconsin snowmobile accident attorneys at Bye, Goff & Rohde can help you understand your legal options and right to financial compensation.
+If you have been injured in a snowmobiling accident due to someone else’s negligence, or if you have lost a loved one in a snowmobiling accident, the snowmobile accident attorneys at Bye, Goff & Rohde can help you understand your legal options and right to financial compensation.

 Snowmobiling accidents can result in serious injuries including: